Tiendil/tiendil-org-content/content/posts/2023-12-22-two-years-writing-rfc-statistics/en.md

 ---
-title = "Two years of writing RFC — statistics" tags = [ "thinking", "practice", "development", "reflection", "systems", "theory",] published_at = "2024-05-01T12:00:00+00:00"
+title = "Two years of writing RFCs — statistics" tags = [ "thinking", "practice", "development", "reflection", "systems", "theory",] published_at = "2024-05-01T12:00:00+00:00"
 seo_description = "Statistics for two years of practicing writing RFC in the team.
 With notes on the correlation of metrics with the dynamics of the team."